iOS 15 - What We Expect

 Apple is working on the next update to the iOS and iPadOS operating systems that run on the iPhone, iPad, and iPod touch at its headquarters in Cupertino, California.

-There are months to go before the new iOS updates are unveiled, so we don't know much about what to expect from iOS 15 and iPadOS 15 at this time, but we'll be updating this roundup as details about the new operating system leak out.
+There are months to go before the new iOS updates are unveiled, so we don't know too much about what to expect from iOS 15 and iPadOS 15 at this time, but we'll be updating this roundup as details about the new operating system leak out, and what we've heard so far is outlined below.

 Note: See an error in this roundup or want to offer feedback?
 Send us an email here.